nus-cs2103-AY2425S1/ip/docs/README.md

 Example: `view 27/09/2024`

+The unmarked tasks that are scheduled or are due that day should be listed:

 ```
 Here is your schedule for 27/09/2024
 1. [E][ ] meeting with Elango (from: 27 Sep 2024 09:00 to: 27 Sep 2024 21:00)